The Top 30 Rules Of The Toddler

 17. Your meals and beverages should be served in the dishes you specifically requested—or else.

-18. Your mind will change at a moment’s notice, and everyone around you should be OK with that.
+18. Your mind will change at a moment’s notice, and everyone around you should be perfectly fine with that.

 19. There is no height too challenging to attempt to climb, especially if you suspect the presence of snacks.

-20. You will survive on nothing but goldfish crackers for days at a time—until I buy them in bulk.
+20. You will survive on nothing but Goldfish crackers for days at a time—until I cave in and buy them in bulk, at which time you’ll pronounce them “yucky.”

 21. When a nap is interrupted, it’s best not to make direct eye contact for a while.